 Now that we allow the rotation speed, as well as the baryonic mass, to have uncertainties, we have to confront another issue.
 We assume that the slope and intercept of the relation between baryonic mass and rotation speed are the same for every galaxy.
 But the rotation speed is certainly not the same for every galaxy.
 Thus our analysis has to take into account that there are two types of parameters: one type (the slope and intercept of the relation) which are assumed to have the same value for every data point, and another type (the rotation speed) that can be different from one data point to the next.
-When we assumed that the rotation speed had zero uncertainties, we dealt with this by assuming explicitly that the prior on the rotation speed was independent of the slope and intercept of the relation, and then used the rotation speed as just an input.
+When we assumed that the rotation speed had zero uncertainties, we dealt with this by assuming explicitly that the prior on the rotation speed as just an input.
 But now we have to be more careful.
+At the end of this lecture, we give more technical detail regarding a proper Bayesian treatment, but this is optional.